tomito26/awwards/README.md

 ```
 at the end of the local host

-then login and you can now add images ,update or delete the images
+then login and you can now add images ,update or delete the images posted and also keep track of the projects.

 ## Technologies Used
 * Python